Van Chancellor: Houston Comets

 In the 1998 WNBA Championship, now a best-of-three series, the Comets lost a nail-biting Game 1 to the Phoenix Mercury.
 In Game 2, the Comets trailed by 12 with seven minutes remaining, and Chancellor called time-out.
 Trying to get the words out, point guard Kim Perrot (considered the "stick of dynamite" of the team) took over to speak to the team, with Cooper and Thompson later citing her rallying speech as the moment that got the team back on track.
 The Comets rallied to force overtime before winning the game.
 In Game 3, they won by nine to clinch their second title.
-The 1999 season, wracked with emotional turmoil due to the diagnosis of lung cancer for Perrot (which led to her passing on August 19), saw them go 26-6 before they rolled to a third straight title with four playoff wins to two losses.
-2000 was their most dominant playoff run, despite the fact that a 27-5 record was not enough to be first in the league.
-They swept their first-round opponent to have a key matchup with the Los Angeles Sparks, who had only lost four games all year.
+During the 1999 season Perrot was diagnosed with lung cancer (which led to her death on August 19), saw them go 26-6 before they rolled to a third straight title with four playoff wins to two losses.
+2000 was their most dominant playoff run.
+They were not first in the league.
+They swept their first-round opponent to have a key matchup with the Los Angeles Sparks, who had lost four games all year.
 They swept the Sparks in two games to meet up against New York.
 In the 2000 WNBA Championship, they beat the Liberty 59–52 and 79–73 (overtime) to clinch their fourth league championship.
 They were the first basketball team to win four straight league titles since the Boston Celtics in the late 1960s and the first four-peat since the 1980-1983 New York Islanders.

 Cooper retired after the 2000 season ended, and Swoopes missed the 2000 season with an Anterior cruciate ligament injury.
 Their playoff dominance ended with their first playoff loss (in a straight two-game sweep) to the Sparks in 2001.
 Cooper briefly returned in 2003.
 They lost in the first round two more times before they missed the playoffs in 2004 with a 13-21 record, Chancellor's only losing season as coach.
 They won one postseason series after the 2000 season ended.

 Under Chancellor, the Comets were the only team in the WNBA to make the playoffs in each of the first seven seasons of the league.
 His 1998 Houston Comets team holds the record for highest winning percentage in the history of both the National Basketball Association (NBA) and Women's National Basketball Association (NBA) basketball with .900 when the Comets went 27–3.
-In 10 years with the Houston Comets, Chancellors’ teams posted a 211–111 record (.655), making him the winningest coach in the history of the WNBA.
+In his ten seasons with the Houston Comets, Chancellor posted a 211–111 record (.655), making him the winningest coach in the history of the WNBA until 2013.
 Chancellor was named the WNBA Coach of the Year three times (1997, 1998, 1999) He coached the Western Conference All-Star Team three times during his career and was named the coach of the WNBA's All-Decade Team in June 2006.